-22. Warning - fully tighten chains and linkage stabilisers to hold the machine rigid.
-There must be no sideways movement, it is very dangerous.
+21. Warning - fully tighten check chains or linkage stabilisers to hold the machine rigid.
+There must be no sideways movement, it is very dangerous and may cause damage.

-23. Remove parking stands and store safely.
-The machine cannot be unhitched without these stands.
+22. Raise parking stands and secure with locking pin.
+The machine can not be unhitched without these stands.